SzilvasiPeter/pomodoro-svelte/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Deploy to Azure Static Web Application
+## Emulate Azure Static Web Application locally

 Copy the connection string from one of the [supported database](https://learn.microsoft.com/en-us/azure/static-web-apps/database-overview#supported-databases) in Azure: